-Basal Cell Cancer - Patients ask Dr. Ringpfeil answers
+Basal Cell Cancer - Patients ask, Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about Basal Cell Cancer or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

 Basal cell carcinoma is the most common malignant skin tumor.
 It is a painless, slow-growing form of non-melanoma skin cancer.
 Basal cell carcinoma initiates in the top layer of the skin called the epidermis.
-Increased risk of disease is associated with light-colored skin, blue or green eyes, blond or red hair and over-exposure to UV rays, x-rays or other forms of radiation.
+Increased risk of disease is associated with light-colored skin, blue or green eyes, blond or red hair, and over-exposure to UV rays, x-rays, or other forms of radiation.

-A new skin growth that bleeds easily or does not heal well may be first signs of basal cell carcinoma.
+A new skin growth that bleeds easily or does not heal well may be the first sign of basal cell carcinoma.
 Diagnosis requires a complete medical history and evaluation of the affected area of skin (size, shape, color, and texture of any suspicious areas), and often includes biopsy for examination by a pathologist.

 Basal cell carcinoma rarely spreads to other parts of the body.
-However, occurrence of a basal cancer can signal that you had sufficient exposure to radiation over your lifetime making it more likely to grow additional basal cell carcinomas.
+However, the occurrence of basal cancer can signal that you had sufficient exposure to radiation throughout your life, making it more likely to grow additional basal cell carcinomas.
 Monthly self-examination of your skin is a critical process to notice any suspicious skin changes.
 Meticulous follow-up with your doctor twice a year is highly recommended.

 Primary aspects of coping with basal cell carcinoma relate to restrictions to sun exposure (leisure time and outdoor work) as further sun exposure will increase your chance to form basal cell carcinoma elsewhere on your exposed skin.
-In addition, one must adjust to the change in skin from the primary cancer as well as from the scar after removal of it.
+In addition, one must adjust to the change in skin from primary cancer as well as from the scar after removal of it.

 Always use sunscreen.
 Apply high-quality sunscreens that block both UVA and UVB light.
 Apply sunscreen at least 30 minutes before going outside, and reapply it at least every 2 hours.
 Use sunscreen on exposed areas all year round.